Our Experience

 Boston to Washington DC | 391.69 | 0.130103 | 51.0 | 101.9 |

 The next table contrasts the efficiency of different modes of travel.
 Personal transportation (car, truck, motorcycle) assumes greenhouse gas per vehicle mile, whereas other transportation assumes passenger-miles.
 Therefore, if you load a car up with 4 family members, your passenger car GHG/mile will be ¼ of the listed rate.
-Also, your miles per gallon may vary from what is shown here.
+Also, your miles per gallon may vary from what is shown here depending on vehicle.

 Vehicle Type | Kg GHG/Mile | Assumptions (per passenger-mile, unless stated otherwise) |